-Investment securities - Debt securities that management has the positive intent and ability to hold to maturity are classified as "held-to-maturity" and recorded at amortized cost, adjusted for amortization of premiums and accretion of discounts.
-Securities not classified as held-to-maturity or trading, including debt and equity securities with readily determinable fair values, are classified as "available-for-sale" and recorded at fair value, with unrealized gains and losses excluded from earnings and reported in other comprehensive income (loss).
+Investment securities - Debt securities that management has the positive intent and ability to hold to maturity are classified as "held to maturity" and recorded at amortized cost, adjusted for amortization of premiums and accretion of discounts.
+Securities not classified as held to maturity or trading, including debt and equity securities with readily determinable fair values, are classified as "available for sale" and recorded at fair value, with unrealized gains and losses excluded from earnings and reported in other comprehensive income (loss).

-Management no longer evaluates securities for other-than-temporary impairment, as Accounting Standards Codification (ASC) Subtopic 326-30, Financial Instruments - Credit Losses - Available for Sale Debt Securities, changes the accounting for recognizing impairment on available for sale and held to maturity debt securities.
-Each reporting period management evaluates impairment where there has been a decline in fair value below the amortized cost basis of a security to determine whether there is a credit loss associated with the decline in fair value.
-Management considers the nature of the collateral, potential future changes in collateral values, default rates, delinquency rates, third-party guarantees, credit ratings, interest rate changes since purchase, volatility of the security's fair value and historical loss information for financial assets secured with similar collateral, among other factors.
+Each reporting period, management evaluates impairment where there has been a decline in fair value below the amortized cost basis of a security to determine whether there is a credit loss associated with the decline in fair value.
+Management considers the nature of the collateral, potential future changes in collateral values, default rates, delinquency rates, third-party guarantees, credit ratings, interest rate changes since purchase, volatility of the security's fair value, and historical loss information for financial assets secured with similar collateral, among other factors.
 Credit losses are calculated individually, rather than collectively, using a discounted cash flow method, whereby management compares the present value of expected cash flows with the amortized cost basis of the security.
 The credit loss component is recognized through the provision for credit losses on the statements of income.

 Management measures expected credit losses on held-to-maturity securities by individual basis.
 Accrued interest receivable on held-to-maturity debt securities is excluded from the estimate of credit losses.
-The estimate of expected credit losses considers credit ratings and historical credit loss information that is adjusted for current conditions and reasonable and supportable forecasts.
+The estimate of expected credit losses considers credit ratings, historical credit loss information that is adjusted for current conditions, and reasonable and supportable forecasts.

 For available-for-sale securities in an unrealized loss position, management first assesses whether it intends to sell, or is more likely than not to be required to sell, the security before recovery of its amortized cost basis.
 If either of the criteria regarding intent or requirement to sell is met, the security's amortized cost basis is written down to fair value through income.
-For debt securities available-for-sale that do not meet the aforementioned criteria, the Credit Union evaluates whether the decline in fair value has resulted from credit losses or other factors.
-In making this assessment, management considers the extent to which fair value is less than amortized cost, the nature of the collateral, potential future changes in collateral values, default rates, delinquency rates, third-party guarantees, credit ratings, interest rate changes since purchase, volatility of the security's fair value, and historical loss information for financial assets secured with similar collateral, any adverse conditions, or factors.
-If this assessment indicates that a credit loss exists, the present value of cash flows expected to be collected from the security are compared to the amortized cost basis of the security.
-If the present value of cash flows expected to be collected is less than the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost basis.
+For debt securities available for sale that do not meet the aforementioned criteria, the Credit Union evaluates whether the decline in fair value has resulted from credit losses or other factors.
+If this assessment indicates that a credit loss exists, the present value of cash flows expected to be collected from the security is compared to the amortized cost basis of the security.
+If the present value of cash flows expected to be collected is less than the amortized cost basis, a credit loss exists, and an allowance for credit losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost basis.

 Changes in the allowance for credit losses are recorded as a provision for (or reversal of) credit loss expense.
-Losses are charged against the allowance when management believes the uncollectibility of an available-for-sale security is confirmed or when either of the criteria regarding intent or requirement to sell is met.
+Losses are charged against the allowance when management believes that an available-for-sale security is confirmed uncollectible or when either of the criteria regarding intent or requirement to sell is met.
 Accrued interest receivable on available-for-sale debt securities is not included in the estimate of credit losses.